Research Seed Grant Guidelines

 The application package includes:

-2. a six page research description, including an abstract (not to exceed 150 words), project description, timeline, and plans for proposal submissions to federal and non-federal sources based on the work to be completed.
+2. a six-page research description, including an abstract (not to exceed 150 words), project description, timeline, references, and plans for proposal submissions to federal and non-federal sources based on the work to be completed (references cited in a smaller font will be accepted).

 6. up to a two-page list of grants, including grants you have received in the last five years and any pending grants.